-Our native plants evolved over millennia, once covering prairies, woodlands, savannas, marshes, beaches, and other habitats.
-They thrive on diverse soils, in all sorts of light situations, on slopes and flatland, and in every moisture gradient.
+The region’s native plants evolved over millennia, once covering prairies, woodlands, savannas, marshes, beaches, and other habitats.
+They thrive on diverse soils, in varied light situations, on slopes and flatland, and in every moisture gradient.
 There is a suite of natives for every modern landscape.
 Native plants are champions at flood control, drought resistance, carbon sequestration, and thriving without chemical input.
 They’ve been doing all that for thousands of years!

 We asked our customers to send us photos from their gardens.
 We wish we could post them all!